Pages

 Bringing up a baby would surely be kid's play for The Five.
 How hard could it possibly be?!
 When the doorbell rings one Saturday afternoon, the last thing the Five were expecting to find on their doorstep was a baby...
 But the Five are next of kin to Cousin Rupert and his wife, so when they find themselves in a spot of bother and are destined for a short spell behind bars, Anne, Dick, George and Anne are the first port of call.
 First, it's the fear and the tiredness that kicks in.
 They are terrified at being responsible for this new life and have no idea they're doing it right.
 Why is it crying?
 They use Dr Google constantly, who whatever the situation offers the same range of advice from 'don't worry about it' to 'rush her to the A&E'.
 'Why is she crying?' they constantly ask.
 'Why?'
 It keeps them up all night every night until they are reduced to walking ghosts, haunted by a numb and impotent fury.
 Is this an adventure too far for our Five?

-Firstly, can I just say that I love the idea that the Famous Five are still out their solving mysteries well into their adult life?
-The beginning of Five Go Parenting is fab for that exact reason.
+Firstly, can I just say that I love the idea that the Famous Five are still out there solving mysteries well into their adult life?
+The beginning of Five Go Parenting (paid link; commission earned) is fab for that exact reason.
 However, then we get to the real meat of the story.

 I have to admit that I really couldn't see the Five basically being landed with a baby completely out of the blue - even if she is family.
 It is a novel concept, though, and it's interesting to read about how each character reacts and finds different methods of coping.
 Dick is a real gem in this one - I always felt he got overlooked in the original series so it was nice for him to be the best at something for a change!